Carer's Allowance: Residence conditions

-£69.70 per week from April 2022 to 2023.
-It is taxable and counts as earned income.

 Age limits

 You must be over 16 years of age.

 Excluded groups

-People in full-time education or who are “gainfully employed”.
-The benefit is not entitled if the claimant earns more than £132 per week from paid employment after tax, National Insurance Contributions and allowable expenses including half of any pension contributions, work-related expenses such as the cost of a lease car, and up to 100% of care costs.
-Income from e.g. occupational pensions and investment income is not considered as earned income, and is not included.
+People in full-time education and those who earn more than £196 per week, from employment or self-employment, are not entitled to Carer's Allowance.
+Net earnings are used (after tax, National Insurance Contributions and allowable expenses including half of any pension contributions, work-related expenses such as the cost of a lease car, and up to 100% of care costs).
+Income from occupational pensions and investment income is not considered as earned income, and is not included.